Elegant neoclassical building with tall columns and red canopies at the entrance.

 Washington, DC

-Photography By: David Phelps
+Photography by David Phelps

 HOTEL MONACO, DC